material-components/material-components-web/packages/mdc-top-app-bar/README.md

 `hasClass(className: string) => boolean` | Checks if the root element of the component has the given className.
 `addClass(className: string) => void` | Adds a class to the root element of the component.
 `removeClass(className: string) => void` | Removes a class from the root element of the component.
+`registerNavigationIconInteractionHandler(evtType: string, handler: EventListener) => void` | Registers an event listener on the native navigation icon element for a given event.
+`deregisterNavigationIconInteractionHandler(evtType: string, handler: EventListener) => void` | Deregisters an event listener on the native navigation icon element for a given event.
+`notifyNavigationIconClicked() => void` | Emits a custom event "MDCTopAppBar:nav" when the navigation icon is clicked.

 ### Events